 - Engage in activities such as tai chi chuan [tai ji chuan], walking, or meditation that allow calming of the mind without creating stagnation or excessive fatigue.

 Summarising Our Approach

-Adrenal insufficiency technically and specifically refers to conditions such as Addison’s disease.
-Such serious conditions are often treated with various types of intravenous or oral adrenocortical hormones.
-Though effective, they often have a great number of side effects, including immune suppression, increased frequency of and decreased resistance to infections, decreased or blurred vision etc..
+Adrenal insufficiency technically and refers explicitly to conditions such as Addison’s disease.
+Such severe conditions are often treated with various types of intravenous or oral adrenocortical hormones.
+Though capable, they usually have a significant number of side effects, including immune suppression, increased the frequency of and decreased resistance to infections, decreased or blurred vision etc..
 Therefore, unless the patients are diagnosed with the biomedical condition of adrenal cortical hypo-function, potent drugs such as adrenocortical hormones are not used.